When boiling shrimp, it’s critical to use the correct length of time. Otherwise, the shrimp will turn rubbery and difficult.

 Factors that influence shrimp boiling time

-It’s a good thing you have a guide on how long to boil your favorite crustacean.
-However, as you may know, the actual boiling time of shrimp is dependent on a number of factors.
+It’s good to have a guide on how long to boil your favorite crustacean.
+However, as you may know, the actual boiling time of shrimp depends on several factors.
 Let’s have a look at the three of them:

 The issue with classifying shrimp by size is that the names do not have a clear definition.
 For instance, medium for one brand could equal huge for another.
-That is why it is preferable to purchase them by weight rather than size.
+That is why purchasing them by weight rather than size is preferable.

-Another crucial consideration is the sort of burner you have, such as electric, natural gas, or propane stovetop.
-Gas stoves are preferred by many professional cooks because they heat up considerably faster.
+Another crucial consideration is your burner, such as electric, natural gas, or propane stovetop.
+Many professional cooks prefer gas stoves because they heat up considerably faster.
 Is it, however, the best option?
 We put three cooktops to the test:

 - A cooktop with an induction element